chef-boneyard/chef-web-docs-2016/includes_api_push_jobs/includes_api_push_jobs_endpoint_jobs_id_get.rst

 The ``GET`` method is used to get the status of an individual job, including node state (running, complete, crashed).

-This method has no parameters...
-The contents of this file are included in multiple topics.
+This method has no parameters.
-..
-This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 The ``POST`` method is used to start a job.